Nearly everyone — from search and social media — exits your blog within 20 seconds. No one reads your content, much less share them.

 The average reader skims an article.
 They first scan through your article to get the gist of your content and then decide whether to read it in-depth.

 You need to write your article in a way that helps them with that.

 Here’s what you need to do…

-Take Action — How to write for readers and skimmers?
+Action: How to write for readers and skimmers?

-1. Write in conversational and plain language
+1. Use plain conversational language

 Most people read at third-grade level (7 to 8 years old), while roughly 50 percent read at an eighth-grade level (14 to 15 years old).
 Even those able to digest academic material hate reading at a technical level.